OpenDSA/OpenDSA/RST/source/SortingEmpirical.rst

 Overall, Radix Sort is a surprisingly poor performer.
 If the code had been tuned to use bit shifting of the key value, it would likely improve substantially;
-but this would seriously limit the range of element types that the sort could support.
+but this would seriously limit the range of record types that the sort could support.

 Here are a few multiple choice questions that ask you to